 A Monarch butterfly caterpillar showing off its flexibility and yoga skills via an upward facing dog pose.

-Please note that we are NOT recommending that you raise thousands of Monarchs, have over-crowded conditions which foster disease, or buy Monarch chrysalises from commercial vendors.
-Doing so can actually hurt the species as well as hindering public efforts to monitor their population numbers and health.
-Read more about this from Xerces Society.
+Again, as detailed in the previous section, raising captive-reared monarchs may not actually be helpful to the species.
+So we do NOT recommend that you raise hundreds or thousands of monarchs, have over-crowded conditions which foster disease, or buy monarch chrysalises from commercial vendors.
+Doing so is likely to actually hurt the species as well as hindering scientists’ efforts to monitor their population numbers and health.
+Read more about this topic from Xerces Society

-In the wild, Monarch butterfly eggs and caterpillars aren’t nearly so lucky.
-A female Monarch butterfly will lay 300-400 eggs.
-Of those, it’s estimated that at least 90% will not make it to become an adult butterfly.
-(Yes, Monarch eggs and caterpillars are a food source for other predatory species.)
+In the wild, monarch butterfly eggs and caterpillars have a narrow road to success.
+A female monarch butterfly will lay 300-400 eggs.
+Of those, it’s estimated that at least 90% will not live to become an adult butterfly.
+(Yes, monarch eggs and caterpillars are a food source for many predatory species.)

-To achieve this high success rate, you’ll need to do some learning, get the necessary material/equipment, and dedicate yourself to properly feeding and cleaning up your indoor Monarch enclosure on a daily basis.
+First, you’ll need to do some learning, get the necessary material/equipment, and dedicate yourself to properly feeding and cleaning up your indoor monarch enclosure.

-Part III.
-How to raise Monarch butterflies in your home: a step-by-step guide
+Part 4.
+How to raise monarch butterflies in your home: a step-by-step guide

 Monarch caterpillars feed exclusively on various species of milkweed (Asclepias).
 That means you’ll need to either: